 Step 2: Build The Circuit

 Note: The power transistor is placed face down on the photo below.
-You do not need a power transistor and heat sink if you are using low current bright LEDs.
+You do not need a power transistor and heat sink if you are using low-current bright LEDs.

 Insulate the wires with electrical tape:

-Step 3: Attach the Circuit to Boat
+Step 3: Attach the Circuit to the Boat

 You can use any packaging material that floats on water or a piece of wood.